 I am a member of the Association of Personal Injury Lawyers (APIL).
 I also sit on the forum of catastrophic injury solicitors (Focis) a small group of the most prominent catastrophic solicitors in the country.
 Membership is by invitation only.
 I regularly speak at conferences on asbestos disease and fatal accident claims.

-I was named Lawyer of the Year 2023 for Personal Litigation, London in the 11th edition of The Best Lawyers in the UK.
+I was named Lawyer of the Year 2023 for Personal Injury Litigation, London in the 11th edition of The Best Lawyers in the UK.

 What others say…